mvmolloy/milestone-project-1/README.md

 - **target_blank** successfully opens all external links in a new tab, meaning
 - **download** makes the CV download straight onto users computer into the default folder for downloads

+## Deployment
+This site is deployed using GitHub and hosted using GitHub Pages.
+The only git branch for this site is the master branch.
+Any new commits made to the branch will update on the deployed website automatically.
+The intended landing page has been titled index.html to ensure this site deploys correctly with GitHub Pages.

+To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/mvmolloy/milestone-project-1.git into your terminal.
+To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 ## CREDITS

 #### Content
-- All text content was written by myself.
+All text content was written by myself.
+The downloadable CV is my own CV.

 #### Media
-- All backgrounds were made using: http://bg.siteorigin.com
-- All images other than the Education images came from [Unsplash](https://unsplash.com/)
+All backgrounds were made using [BG SiteOrigin](http://bg.siteorigin.com) All images other than the Education image came from [Unsplash](https://unsplash.com/).
+The Education Image is my own image.
-- The project mockups were made using [SmartMockups](https://smartmockups.com).
+The project mockups used in the portfolio section were made using [SmartMockups](https://smartmockups.com).
 The projects featured in these are either Code Institute projects that I have completed, or projects of my own.
-- The hex colours came from here: https://www.color-hex.com/color/065858

 #### HTML & CSS

-### ACKNOWLEDGEMENTS

-Thanks to Brian Macharia, whose mentoring sessions kept me on track and helped shape this project!
+The CSS for the radial background for the skills banner was generated using [CSSGradient](https://cssgradient.io/).